nikolaydubina/everything-wrong-with-swiftdata/README.md

 - SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work) (TODO: verify this)
 - SwiftData does NOT automatically remove stale models inserted into modelContext, manual deletion is necessary

+## Model

+- SwiftData Model is not Sendable

 ## DataStore

 - SwiftData DataStore fetch method is sync, which renders it impossible to make HTTP calls